DoSomething/communal-docs/Sixpack/readme.md

 To easily access Sixpack and the Sixpack web interface in the browser add the following line to your `/etc/hosts` file:

 ```
-192.168.10.10 sixpack.dev
+192.168.10.10 sixpack.test
 ```

-You can now access Sixpack at `sixpack.dev:5000` to confirm it is running and access the Sixpack web interface at `sixpack.dev:5001`.
+You can now access Sixpack at `sixpack.test:5000` to confirm it is running and access the Sixpack web interface at `sixpack.test:5001`.